Amegahy/film-database/README.md

 ### 1. Login functionality
 - Improve upon the form validation.
 Curently the form just has basic "required" attributes attached to each of the fields.
 To improve upon this, I would have implemented some JS (perhaps AJAX) in order to give better user feedbackon validation.
 - Add in a call to a database with user details.
 This would check the users deatils in the database to see if they are actually a user.
 The error thrown back from the DB would have been handled with a mix of PHP and AJAX.

+### 2. Members Only
+- Would like to add a checker into the actual view for the members only pages which would do the same check as the nav loop does.
+Thsi way, users cant get around the check by just typeing in the url.
+This would probably be done with the same checker added to the nav file or the routes file, that way it will be on every page.